StewBC/cc65-Chess/readme.txt

 0. Updates

+* Jul 2020 - Added a version for the Atari.
 * May 2020 - Advanced Build instructions at XI.
 * May 2020 - I created a version for the Commander X16 (R37).
 * May 2020 - I created a graphics version for the C64.